corda/corda-docs-portal/content/en/platform/corda/4.5/open-source/shell.md

 ### Starting the standalone shell

+To run `corda-shell`:

+1. Download the shell `.jar` file for your version of Corda—for example, `shell-cli-4.5.jar`.

+2. Add the `.jar` file to your environment variables.

-Run the following command from the terminal:
+3. Run the following command from the terminal:

 ```bash
 corda-shell [-hvV] [--logging-level=<loggingLevel>] [--password=<password>]